6 Ways to Get Credit Card for Poor Salary/No Income Proof

-Apply in banks offering cards to low salaried individuals: Not every bank or card requires high income in order to become eligible.
+1) Apply in banks offering cards to low salaried individuals: Not every bank or card requires high income in order to become eligible.
 Listed in the below table are 12 cards you can apply for if your monthly salary is less than Rs.
 10,000 with minimum income required of Rs.
 5,000 from Vijaya Bank.

 |Sr. No||Credit Card Name||Minimum Annual Income Required||Equivalent Minimum Monthly Income||Issuing Bank|

 |1||India Card||Rs.
 75, 000||Rs.
 6,250||Bank of India|

 |2||Canara Visa Classic / MasterCard Standard||Rs.
 1,00,000||Rs.
 8,333||Canara Bank|